 RA in a Day is a one-day conference that brings some of the best readers’ advisory advocates together to share their knowledge and expertise on meeting the needs of adult readers.
 During the day, participants will learn about the latest RA trends and look at how to best serve those who visit our libraries every day, either in-person or virtually.
-The 2016 program for RA in a Day will focus on the power of continuous training.
-All of the sessions will highlight training tips, strategies to build your own RA skills, and inspiration on how better serve adult readers through readers’ advisory.

 You will find the details below, including our full list of speakers, as well as vendor partner participants.
 We hope to see you there!

 9:15 - 9:30: Introduction and Welcome (RA Committee Chair)

 9:30 - 10:15: Defining the Science Fiction Tradition

 Lorna Toolis, Head of the Merrill Collection, TPL, will be sharing

 must-know titles and subgenres, discussing elements of the science

 fiction and speculative tradition, and providing tips on how best to

 10:30 - 11:30: Trends and themes in Science Fiction Panel Discussion